duganchen/codesearch/README.md

 The rest is a Flask-based webapp with the client-side code written in CoffeeScript.

+First build the CoffeeScript:

+	cake build

+Then start it up:

+	./codesearch.py.

 ## Note

 Both the indexer and the search page assume that the Sphinx index is named